ZeroIntensity/pointers.py/README.md

 some_function(to_ptr(instance))
 ```

-Alternatively, you can use the \* and >> operators to dereference the pointer:
+Alternatively, you can use the \* operators to dereference the pointer:

 ```py
 def some_function(ptr: Pointer[str]):